Huey-Magoos-IT/magooos-site/memory-bank/activeContext.md

    - Added placeholder sorting functionality to be updated when CSV format is finalized
    - Preserved role-based access control (DATA role required)

-## Recent UI Update: Sidebar Redesign
+## Recent UI Update: Sidebar Redesign and Build Fixes

 Updated the sidebar with the following changes: